-- Do not deposit yard waste in the gutters.
+Do not deposit yard waste in the street gutters.
 Yard waste should be placed behind the curb on the yard side when placed for pick up.

-- Refrain from mowing to the edge of a waterway that may be adjacent to your property.
+If you live near a stream or body of water, refrain from mowing to the edge of a waterway.
 Heavier vegetation at the edges of the waterway helps to reduce and filter stormwater runoff that ultimately accelerates erosion.

 Stormwater Management Requirements